bshinnebarger/fairflow-cdk/README.md

     ```bash
     cdk synth # shows the cloudformation (CFN) yml our app generates
-    cdk deploy # deploys the app (creates CFN stack or modifies existing one)
+    cdk deploy # deploys the app (creates CFN stack or modifies existing one) (wait until you set up the manual secrets)
     cdk diff # shows what will change in our stack (run before you deploy for info)
     ```